 1 Overview

-Chichester city presents a significant growth opportunity in terms of regeneration and redevelopment.
-The Chichester Growth Deal has been agreed to ensure identified development and growth opportunities are delivered in a cohesive and holistic way, maximising economic growth outcomes.
+Chichester city presents a significant growth opportunity for regeneration.
+The Chichester Growth Deal was signed in 2018 and identified development and growth opportunities and ensured West Sussex County Council (WSCC) and Chichester District Council (CDC) priorities are delivered in a cohesive and holistic way, maximising economic growth outcomes.

-The deal focuses on progressing specific projects through effective partnerships with a range of stakeholders in order to support economic growth opportunities that are aligned with the delivery of the projects and priorities contained within the Chichester Vision that will support and promote investment within the city.
+The deal focuses on progressing specific projects through effective partnerships with a range of stakeholders to support economic growth.
+These opportunities are aligned with the delivery of the projects and priorities contained within the Chichester Vision that will support and promote investment within the city.

 A refreshed growth deal that prioritises investment in growth activities based on shared principles is being developed by CDC and WSCC.
 The refreshed deal will encourage sustainable growth through the coordination of effort and resource and seek the optimum economic outcomes for the residents of Chichester.